 English, French, Chinese

-First, I introduce myself: My interest in tea drinking and Chinese culture started when I was a child.
-Since then I have learned to brew different kinds of tea, speak Chinese, studied tai chi, Chinese music, caligraphy and even a bit of traditional Chinese medicine.
-I lived in Taiwan for a year and a half and did research on the aboriginal music in a mountaneous village from which some of the best Taiwanese oolong tea comes.
+My interest in tea drinking and Chinese culture started when I was a child.
+Since then I have learned to brew different kinds of tea, speak Chinese, studied tai chi, Chinese music, calligraphy and even a bit of traditional Chinese medicine.
+I lived in Taiwan for a year and a half and did research on the aboriginal music in a mountainous village from which some of the best Taiwanese oolong tea originates.
 Now I am in Europe and so I can share my unique knowledge and skills with you.

 I invite you to an extraordinary journey through wide flavours of the tea, the tricks of the brewing technique and into the realm of relaxing vibrations of a rare Chinese zither, the guzheng (古箏).
 You will see the traditional way of brewing tea, drink it in several tasting rounds, you will get the opportunity to debate, ask questions and brew tea on your own.
 You can relax, drink and enjoy the ambient live music of another jewel of the traditional Chinese culture, the zithers.
 This activity is suitable as an original present for lovers of culture, tea and music.
 Also, you can give this experience as a gift to your loved one, offering a refreshing afternoon from out of this world.

 Before I say more about the connection between tea and the zither music, let's briefly elaborate on the activity itself.
 In the beginning, I will perform a tea ceremony.
 I can explain about the details of brewing techniques, tell you about the origin of the tea or we can focus on the experience itself in silence.
 You can choose what part do you want to put emphasis on during the ceremony - getting new knowledge or enjoying a show.
 After the tea ceremony, you can continue drinking while listening to one of the oldest zithers the humanity knows, the guqin and guzheng.